 Title IX of the Education Amendments of 1972 prohibit the District from engaging in discrimination on the basis of sex.
 The District follows the definitions and implementing regulations as provided by the United States Department of Education.
-District employees with actual knowledge of a student being subject to Sexual Harassment are required report the conduct to the Title IX Coordinator.
+District employees with actual knowledge of a student being subject to sexual harassment are required report the conduct to the Title IX Coordinator.

-The Chief Executive Officer appoints an individual(s) to serve as the Title IX Coordinator.
-The Title IX Coordinator will coordinate the District's efforts to comply with its responsibilities under Title IX, this policy, and applicable State and Federal Law.
+The Chief Executive Officer appoints an individual or individuals to serve as the Title IX Coordinator.
+The Title IX Coordinator will coordinate the District's efforts to comply with its responsibilities under Title IX, this policy, and applicable state and federal law.
 This coordination includes assessing and addressing the training needs of District employees.

-The Title IX Coordinator is responsible for maintaining Sexual Harassment procedures and processes for promptly and equitably resolving complaints of violations of this policy and will publish the procedures on the District's website.
-The Sexual Harassment procedures and processes may differ from the investigative process identified in this policy based on USDOE regulations.
+The Title IX Coordinator is responsible for maintaining sexual harassment procedures and processes for promptly and equitably resolving complaints of violations of this policy and will publish the procedures on the District's website.
+The sexual harassment procedures and processes may differ from the investigative process identified in this policy based on United States Department of Education regulations.
 At a minimum, the grievance procedures and processes will include the applicable definitions of prohibited conduct, explain the applicable investigative process, identify the standard of proof against which complaints will be evaluated, and provide any other information required by law.

 Complaints may allege sexual harassment as well as other forms of discrimination or discriminatory harassment.
-In such cases, allegations of sexual harassment will be investigated pursuant to the Sexual Harassment procedures and allegations related to other forms of discrimination or discriminatory harassment will be investigated in accordance with the investigative process identified in this policy.
+In such cases, allegations of sexual harassment will be investigated pursuant to the sexual harassment procedures and allegations related to other forms of discrimination or discriminatory harassment will be investigated in accordance with the investigative process identified in this policy.